crusoexia/FEE-weekly/how-to-write-good-unit-test/how-to-write-good-unit-test.md

 * Happy path, bad path.
 * One big suit to cover everything for reuse the preparations vs many small suites which duplicate the preparations?
+* Multi assertion in single suit or one assertion for each suit?(For example, test option's selected state)
 * Should I cover all of the dependent module's paths in consumer modules?
 * Should I cover all of the cases that already covered in the source modules in the module which I want to extract from the source module when doing refactor?